 The funny Helmeted Guinea fowl is running from the left to the right in this photograph.
 That is an extended exposure photograph, which shows the motion of the bird.
 Indeed it seems that the bird runs out of the photograph.
 The guinea fowl is a very social bird.
-They walk all day on the search for food and travel long distances.
+They walk all day in search of food and travel long distances.
 At night they roost up in the trees to avoid predators.

-To capture this photograph, I concentrated on one guinea fowl drinking at a waterhole.
+To capture this bird photograph, I concentrated on one guinea fowl drinking at a waterhole.
 All of a sudden, the bird was running because of an alarm call.
 It is a bit hard to follow a fowl with the camera since this bird is a super quick runner.

 Helmeted Guinea fowl, Numididae Meleagris, is a native bird to Africa.